How to Hit a Hybrid Golf Club from Tee to Green

 If you like to look down at hybrids (with the smaller iron-shaped head), then you will like the 3 hybrid instead of a fairway wood.

-Whatever you choose, you have to feel 100% confidence with to execute great golf shots.
+Whatever you choose, you have to feel 100% confidence to execute great golf shots.

 Why should I carry a hybrid vs long iron?

-If you cannot get a long iron airborne, then a hybrid is for you.
-If you tend to fade your long irons even if you can hit them, the hybrid tends to pull left.
+If you cannot get a long iron airborne and carrying decent distances, then a hybrid is for you.
+If you tend to slice your long irons even if you can hit them, the hybrid tends to pull right to left.

 Hybrid